Do-It-Yourself Wilderness Elk Hunts Vs. Outfitted Wilderness Elk Hunts

 Excluding hunters that spend a large amount of money and time keeping stock year-round or individuals with years of livestock experience, doing a DIY hunt with rented horse or mules is not a good idea.
 A matter of fact, it is a horribly shitty idea.
-I have raised and rode horses for twenty-five years.
+I have raised and rode horses for over thirty years.
 They are powerful creatures that constantly humble me to this day.
 Pack horses and mules ruin the hunt for more DIY hunters than probably anything else.

-The problem is people don’t understand the difficulty in taking caring of stock in the mountains.
+The problem is people don’t understand the difficulty in taking care of stock in the mountains.
 First, a horse needs 25lbs of good grass a day and a couple lbs of grain.
 That means after a good snow, you need to pack in hay or equivalent.
 In the Flat Tops Wilderness Area we are limited to feeding processed pellets.
 For a 5-7 day trip, that means 150lbs+ of feed per horse/mule.
 About as much weight as a horse can carry!
 Before the snow hits, you need to know how to turn horses out or picket them to graze.
+Horses and mules, including your sweet old family horse, are self preservationists.
 Horses get hungry or scared and run off when not cared for properly.
 Outfitters have the luxury of being able to take most the pack stock home while the hunting is done, bringing them back when you need them.
 Second, it takes a lot of time to saddle, turn out, catch, brush, feed, and water stock.
 One person will be caught up with these chores and never get to hunt.
 In our outfitted camps, if we are keeping horses to hunt off of, we are paying a dedicated wrangler to take care of things.
-Third, it takes one wrong move in the mountains for a horse to accidently kill you.
+Third, it takes one wrong move in the mountains for a horse to accidentally kill you.
 Stick a brow tine into the flank of a mule and you will have a 1,200 lbs of hoof imprinted in your face.
 Try to fix a pack saddle on a nervous horse going up a switchback and you might end up in the bottom of the drainage with that horse on top of you.

 Llamas and goats are superior for the DIY hunt.
 The challenges with these animals are 1) deep and wet snow can kill them, 2) they are slow (your two feet can out pace them when they are packed), 3) you will need 4-6 per person to pack your elk and gear out; they just can’t carry much weight.
 If you have the patience and willingness to deal with these issues, they can be great companions and helpers on your DIY hunts.
 I know it sounds crazy, but the web is full of pack goat and llama packing enthusiasts.
 Many of these individuals have great DIY hunts with their stock.